 Bilingual Departures: All departures are French/English.

-One-way flight in economy class from Brisbane to Honiara; transfer from Honiara airport to ship; meals on board the ship; use of snorkeling gear; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying on Deck 6.
+One-way flight in economy class from Brisbane to Honiara; transfer from Honiara airport to ship; meals on board the ship; use of snorkeling gear; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying in Deck 6 Suites.
 Subject to change without notice.

 Airfare; any ground services before and/or after the cruise other than the ones included; passport and visa fees; travel and medical insurances; scuba diving; personal expenses such as onboard medical consultations and drug prescriptions, spa, internet, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.